Resource management: Corporate resource management process

-The Chinese corporate governance environment is significant.
-A greater concentration of ownership characterizes Chinese corporate governance compared to the United States.
-Often, the most prominent stakeholders hold a more significant percentage of the company compared to the United States, thus minimizing the role of managers in corporate decision-making compared to the United States.
-This ownership structure leads to horizontal agency conflict between majority and minority shareholders, compared to vertical agency problems often characteristic of western corporations.
-The ownership structure also makes it likely that dominant shareholders may use their power to expropriate wealth from minority shareholders.
-Furthermore, rapid evolutions also characterize Chinese corporate structure.
-Since the stock market was allowed in the 1990s, significant shifts have been observed in the corporate legal environment and governance culture of Chinese corporations.
-For instance, China shifted from a corporate governance model where primary production was conducted by State Owned Enterprises (SOEs) that held all property and managerial rights to where the SOEs were responsible for their own profits or losses.

 Techniques

-One resource management technique is resource leveling.
+One resource management technique is resource-leveling.
 It aims at smoothing the stock of resources on hand, reducing both excess inventories and shortages.

-The required data are: the demands for various resources, forecast by time period into the future as far as is reasonable, as well as the resources' configurations required in those demands, and the supply of the resources, again forecast by time period into the future as far as is reasonable.
+The required data are: the demands for various resources, forecast by period into the future as far as is reasonable, as well as the resources' configurations required in those demands, and the supply of the resources, again forecast by time into the future as far as is reasonable.

-The goal is to achieve 100% utilization but that is very unlikely, when weighted by important metrics and subject to constraints, for example: meeting a minimum service level, but otherwise minimizing cost.
+The goal is to achieve 100% utilization but that is very unlikely, when weighted by important metrics and subject to constraints, for example: meeting a minimum service level but otherwise minimizing cost.
 A Project Resource Allocation Matrix (PRAM) is maintained to visualize the resource allocations against various projects.

 The principle is to invest in resources as stored capabilities, then unleash the capabilities as demanded.

 A dimension of resource development is included in resource management by which investment in resources can be retained by a smaller additional investment to develop a new capability that is demanded, at a lower investment than disposing of the current resource and replacing it with another that has the demanded capability.

 In conservation, resource management is a set of practices pertaining to maintaining natural systems integrity.
 Examples of this form of management are air resource management, soil conservation, forestry, wildlife management and water resource management.
 The broad term for this type of resource management is natural resource management (NRM).